 We would all benefit from incorporating more movement throughout our day in both structured and unstructured ways.
 It’s not only vital for physical health, but also for mental and emotional health which is being tested a little more during this pandemic.
 There are an endless ways to fit in small little exercises with normal, daily tasks.
 I often suggest for patients to do heel and toe raises while brushing teeth, mini-squats while dicing vegetables, practice standing on one leg while washing the dishes, etc. Use the counter as a makeshift standing desk for computer work or reading to break up sitting time.
 My favorite way to include more movement is a good old fashion dance party.
 Put some tunes on and dance around the house!
 In addition to the unstructured exercise, try to set aside time everyday to go outside and walk.
 Walking is one of the best things you can do for your physical health.
 Plus the fresh air, birds chirping, and beautiful scenery make it all the better.
 Although we can’t physically be together, several places are offering virtual group exercise classes including our very own Evolve Fitness Studios.
 Join your beloved trainers for pilates, yoga, and strength training.
 Virtual classes give us a sense of community that is very much needed right now.
 To sum it all up - move, move, move!
 Stay active and stay healthy.
 Jill Grider, DPT, OCS Board Certified Orthopedic Clinical Specialist Staszak Physical Therapy & Wellness Center Jaime Granchelli is a doctor of physical therapy here at Staszak Physical Therapy & Wellness Center.
 She is committed to helping patients thrive, regardless of their condition, in order to help them become and stay as active as possible.

 Prior to studying physical therapy, Jaime practiced as a nutritionist, competed as an athlete, and spent over 10 years as a coach in several sports including tennis, skiing, swimming, CrossFit, olympic lifting, and track.
 She integrates her history of athletics and specialization of manual therapy into her hands-on diagnosing and treatment approach.
 She is currently working on her strength and conditioning certification as well as women’s health specializations.
 Jaime was born in upstate New York and moved to Texas where for her undergraduate studies.
 She ended up in St. Augustine, Florida for her doctorate program and since then has been all around the United States as a traveling physical therapist - including Eugene, Oregon where she fell in love with the Pacific Northwest.
 After saying "so long" to the whirlwind of traveling physical therapy (or at least taking a pause) in late fall of 2020, Jaime happily settled back here in Eugene with her fiancé Nick and their two fur babies; Ringo and Titus.
-Hiking, camping, fly fishing, exploring new places, making new friends, and visiting with family and friends are just a few things that bring joy and balance to their lives.
-Nicole is an Oregon native, and she grew up in Springfield.
-Nicole is currently going to Oregon State University studying kinesiology with dreams of getting into a nursing program after finishing her degree.
+Hiking, camping, fly fishing, exploring new places, making new friends, and visiting with family and friends are just a few things that bring joy and balance to their lives. |

 Our BlogRead here for more information about our practice, industry news, tips for taking care of your body, and great recipes for healthy living.
 Categories